augustovictor/software-architecture-specialization/README.md

 - Work on the Technical Design, that describes how these responsabilities are met; This is done by splitting the components into smaller components;

 #### Object-oriented thinking
-As an online shopper, I want to add an item to my shopping cart, so that I can purchase it.
+User story: As an online shopper, I want to add an item to my shopping cart, so that I can purchase it.

 Objects:
 - User;